As we move into a new working world, many business owners will be managing hybrid teams.

-As there are talks of lockdown easing, many business owners will have to prepare themselves to manage a workforce split between the office and home.
-Some employees will be bouncing off their desk chairs to get back, whilst others might prefer the remote-working lifestyle or just feel safer that way.
+Some employees will be bouncing off their desk chairs to get back to the office, whilst others might prefer the remote-working lifestyle or just feel safer that way.
 As Ed Reid said in his blog when we did it the first time, employers are now going ‘to have to think differently about what people want from their working lives.’

-So, we’ve rallied up the troops here at TAB and got some advice for business owners on how to manage a team of both remote and office workers.
-Here are the top tips!
+So, we’ve rallied up the troops here at TAB and here are our top six tips for business owners on how to manage a hybrid team.

 1. Approach Your Hybrid Team